Search the Library Catalog

 Announcements and News

-1Ls: You got a blue folder from the Sarita Kenedy East Law Library at your 11:15 am Thursday orientation session on "Section Meetings with section members: What to Expect in Your Classes".
+1Ls: You got a blue folder from the Sarita Kenedy East Law Library during your orientation.
 Here's what's inside:

 - Frequently Asked Questions for Law Students